Found in 503 Collections and/or Records:

-Notebook entitled “Practice in First Term Sewing,” created by Anna Brown from the Kansas State Agricultural College Domestic Science Department in 1904.
 The notebook contains handwritten instructions for different sewing techniques such as overcasting, French seams, sewing on buttons, feather stitching, patches, joining and cutting lace, and others.
 Each section is accompanied by a hand-sewn fabric example.

 This collection consists of a typed reminiscence, "Lord Tennyson as I Knew Him," told by Mrs. Anna Wheeler Harris, 1917.
 The three-page manuscript describes Harris’s impression of Alfred Tennyson and some of her experiences working as a governess to his children.
 Also included is a half page of biographical information about Anna Wheeler Harris and her immediate family.

 The papers include photocopies of materials from the 1870s-1890s including a few works of Anson Uriel Hancock, a small biography, obituaries of Hancock and his wife, records of their children, short stories, and reviews.

 The collection consists of a short manuscript by Arthur E. Bestor that briefly describes the history of Chautauquas and their contributions to adult education.
 The typed manuscript is dated August 14, 1929.

 Arthur T. Lobdel, Military Records contains correspondence, military records, maps, photographs, diaries, newspaper articles, and other records that document Lobdel’s experiences during World War I.